Honors Interdisciplinary Seminars

 Honors Discovery is a one-credit team taught course required for all first-year Honors students.
 Its goals are to provide a comprehensive introduction to life at Northeastern University and the city of Boston; enable students to set clear academic, career and personal goals; and create a sense of community among the first-year Honors cohort.
 During the semester, students also learn about the many resources available to them as members of University Honors Program.
 These include (but are not limited to): Honors Courses offering an interdisciplinary perspective alongside Northeastern’s signature experiential learning pedagogy; targeted Developmental Advising; Honors Living Learning Communities; Research, Co-op and Study Abroad Programs specifically tailored to Honors students; Global and Civic Engagement Opportunities; extensive Arts and Cultural Programming; Honors Community Building; and peer coaching by Honors upperclassmen.

 College Honors Courses

-College Honors courses are offered by the colleges in a variety of areas including mathematics, college writing, accounting, and comparative politics, to name a few.
-These Honors courses carry the same course number departmental prefix as non-Honors sections courses but are designated as honors in the title on the transcript.
-These courses will appear in the Registrar’s course books with the Honors designation indicated.
+College Honors courses are offered by numerous departments, including Mathematics, English, Accounting, and Political Science, Engineering, and Physics, to name a few.
+These Honors courses carry the same course number departmental prefix as non-Honors sections courses, but are designated as honors in the title on the transcript.
+These courses will appear in the Registrar’s course registry with the Honors designation indicated.
 These classes have a range of distinctive profiles relative to other departmental courses – sometimes they have fewer students, use different source materials, or cover the subject matter in a modified way.